joshtanenbaum/workshop-frontend-framework/README.md

 </html>
 ```
 Notice our page title!
-We can search and "vue" movies!
+At the end of this workshop, we'll be able to search and "vue" movies!
 Haha, get it?
 Since it's a pun on Vue?
 Funny, right???
+Okay, nevermind.

 It is generally best practice to download `Vue` through `npm`.
-However, since we promised to not give you extra headache for the setup, we will keep our promise.
+However, since we're trying to avoid making the setup an extra headache for the setup, we will simplify it a bit and include it as a `<script>` element instead.
 Here, copy the following script inside the `<body>` part.
 We'll also link in our external main.js file
 ```html
 <script src="https://unpkg.com/vue"></script>
 <script src="main.js"></script>